 15A NCAC 02D .0922 METAL FURNITURE COATINGS

-(a) For the purpose of this Rule, the following definitions apply:
+(a) For the purpose of this Rule, the following definitions shall apply:

 (1) "Application area" means the area where the coating is applied by spraying, dipping, or flowcoating techniques.

 (2) "Coating unit" means one or more coating areas and any associated drying area or oven wherein a coating is applied, dried, or cured.